You may have heard that SEO is essential when you want to increase traffic to your website.

 Does voice search matter?
 It does.

-Voice search has been growing in popularity and will likely continue to do so.
+Voice search has grown in popularity and will likely continue to do so.
 It shouldn’t be your #1 SEO priority, but it does make sense to start optimizing for voice search.

-Most of the voice search optimization strategies make sense for semantic search, as well.
+Most of the voice search optimization strategies also make sense for semantic search.

 Here are a few steps to help optimize your site for voice search: